ELELAB/PyInKnife2/README.md

 When using PyInKnife2 and PyInteraph2 for publication please cite:

-Valentina Sora, Matteo Tiberti, and Elena Papaleo, PyInteraph2 and PyInKnife2 to analyze networks in protein structural ensembles, *bioRxiv*, submitted
+Valentina Sora, Matteo Tiberti, and Elena Papaleo, PyInteraph2 and PyInKnife2 to analyze networks in protein structural ensembles, *bioRxiv*, https://doi.org/10.1101/2020.11.22.381616

 ## Background